Frequently Asked Questions

 How does ordering and shipping work?

-How does a GMP project differ from a research project?
+How does a CGMP project differ from a research project?

-What are the biggest contributors to the cost and timescale of a GMP campaign?
+What are the biggest contributors to the cost and timescale of a CGMP campaign?

-What are the commonly overlooked components of a GMP project?
+What are the commonly overlooked components of a CGMP project?

 What is the typical process for getting a quote?